Quarterstaff: The Tomb of Setmoth: Overview

 The player takes the part of Titus, a former blacksmith sent by the Druid Council to explore the remains of an underground colony of druids who vanished without a trace.
 During the course of his adventures, Titus may befriend other characters and persuade them to join his party.
 Character skills improve with practice, and the game tracks the hunger, thirst and energy levels of characters.

 Release history

 Quarterstaff: The Tomb of Setmoth was based on Quarterstaff, a game released by Simulated Environment Systems in 1987.
 Simulated Environment Systems designed the game to support add-on modularity, and planned to create a town module to serve as a hub from which to send the characters of Quarterstaff on other adventures, retaining their inventories and experience.

 Activision purchased the rights to the game from Simulated Environment Systems in 1988, and released the game with improvements including color graphics, an upgraded interface, and writing input from Amy Briggs.
+Infocom revised the narrative voice from a mix of second and third person to a consistent third person narration.
 The box cover art was by Ken Barr and was reproduced in a color poster packaged with the game.
-Versions for the Apple IIGS and IBM PC were announced but never released.
+Versions for the Apple IIGS and IBM PC were announced but never released due to low sales.
 A planned sequel titled Storm Giants was never released.

+Infocom billed Quarterstaff as their first fantasy role-playing game, although Beyond Zork, released the previous year, had role-playing game elements.
+Quarterstaff was part of Activision's strategy to broaden Infocom's appeal in the wake of their acquisition of Infocom in 1986.
+Activision hoped to build on Infocom's tradition of text-based adventures by adding graphics in an attempt to attract players increasingly accustomed to more complex games that made use of rapidly evolving hardware.
+Quarterstaff and BattleTech: The Crescent Hawk's Inception (1988) were the first two Infocom games developed by outside sources; both broke from Infocom traditions as graphically rich role-playing games.

 StarCraft, Inc. released Japanese language versions of Quarterstaff for PC-98 in 1990 and Sharp X68000 in 1991.